 What I do:

-I work exclusively with retail leaders in store operations (and occasionally loss prevention) who reside in the United States or Canada - ie. department managers, assistant store managers, store managers, area managers, district managers, and regional managers - regardless of whether they want to continue in retail or not.
+I work exclusively with retail leaders in store operations who reside in the United States or Canada - ie. department managers, assistant store managers, store managers, area managers, district managers, and occasionally regional managers - regardless of whether they want to continue in retail or not.